The real-life murders that even Agatha Christie couldn't solve | World

 Intent on restoring the young woman’s position in society, her lady-in-waiting, Jane Cox, planned meetings with Charles, who would eventually become her second husband.

-When he died they had only been married 5 months but their relationship was already under strain.
+When he died, they had only been married for 5 months but their relationship was already under strain.

 Charles was jealous of Gully, and despite having secured a financially favorable settlement before the marriage, he was frustrated that he did not have unlimited control over his wife’s vast fortune, the only reason he had married her, he told his lawyer in his courtroom. first visit after the wedding.